OpenFn/docs/blog/2024-03-21-kenya-travelogue.md

 But something is wrong with this picture.

-Time and again it strikes me that, busy as we are, the world around us moves at a very different pace.
+Time and again it strikes me that, busy as we are - running around, packing buses, climbing stairs, cramming meetings - the world around us moves at a very different pace.

 We drive down red, rocky roads, lined with people just... waiting.
 No-one rushes.
 Staff at our hotel work dawn to dust and beyond — longer than we do.
 Our